Full-rank Valuations and Toric Initial Ideals: Introduction

 Related to \cite{RW17}, in \cite{BFFHL} the authors associate \emph{plabic weight vectors} ${\bf w}_\G$ for $\mathbb C[p_J]_J$ to the same plabic graphs $\G$ (see Definition~\ref{def: plabic deg}).
 They study these weight vector for $\Gr_2(\mathbb C^n)$ and $\Gr_3(\mathbb C^6)$ and show that, in these cases, they lie in the \emph{tropical Grassmannian} \cite{SS04}, i.e. the tropicalization of $I_{k,n}$.
-With our methods, we can prove this in general and obtain the following result (see also Proposition~\ref{prop: plabic lin form}).
-Let $M_\G$ denote the weighting matrix of the valuation $\val_\G$.
+With our methods, we show that for $\Gr_2({\mathbb C^n})$ their weight yields the same toric degeneration as Rietsch--Williams' Newton--Okounkov polytope (see Proposition~\ref{prop: plabic lin form} for details):